Cervus23/coffeeface-test/README.md

 # Coffeface

-This is a lending page for an cosmetics production company.
+This is a landing page for an cosmetics production company.

 ## Used technologies